-What future for Switzerland in a globalised world? - SWI swissinfo.ch
+What future for Switzerland in a globalised world?

 The expert on migration issues from Neuchâtel University concluded that migration has its pros and cons.
 “Ultimately we have to accept migration as a reality,” he said.

-Historian Bernhard Altermatt from Fribourg University illustrated his speech on the Swiss abroad community and its organisations over the past century with a closer look at different print media used to communicate between the expats and keep up the link to Switzerland.
+Historian Bernhard Altermatt from Fribourg Universityexternal link illustrated his speech on the Swiss abroad community and its organisations over the past century with a closer look at different print media used to communicate between the expats and keep up the link to Switzerland.

 Asked whether today’s Swiss expats are more or less patriotic than the previous generation, Altermatt said: